ivyallie/ivyallie.github.io/_posts/2021-12-24-video_essays.md

 - [Nostalgia Critic Reviews AREN'T Reviews](https://www.youtube.com/watch?v=lUz2f-A9Oqw&t=0s) by Bright Side Euan.
 In which Doug attempts film criticism, and creates a legacy of bad film criticism in his wake.

-- [The Existential Horror of Nostalgia Critic and Bad Faith Criticism](https://www.youtube.com/watch?v=c-zwW8zFDo0&t=982s) by Cheyenne Lin.
-In which Doug; I can't actually remember what's in this one but for the sake of completeness I'm including it.
-It was probably good, Doug content usually is unless he's the one making it.

-- [I Watched All of Nostalgia Critic's Awful Films So You Don't Have To](https://www.youtube.com/watch?v=Yt9dpW9vqdk) by Pinely.
-In which Doug makes the worst film of all time.
-As a trilogy.
-That's three worst films of all time.

 ## Video games
 - [Exposing Fraud and Deception in the Retro Video Game Market](https://youtu.be/rvLFEh7V18A) by Karl Jobst.
 An infuriating and thorough